Modified particle lifetimes as a signature of deformed relativity: Introduction

 are determined by the arc-length functional,

 where

 Here, ``dot'' means derivative with respect to the parameter $\lambda$ and $|\dot x| = |\dot{\vec{x}}|$.
-For simplicity we shall assume a treatment in $1+1$ dimensions in the following.
+For simplicity, we shall assume motion in one spatial dimension, $x$, in the following.
 The function $F$ is called Finsler function and this result has been derived in more details and generality in \cite{Lobo:2020qoa}.
 This equivalence of treatments is due to the fact that a Finsler function above is the Lagrangian derived from a Legendre transformation \cite{Rodrigues:2022mfj} of the nonquadratic Hamiltonian defined by the MDR \eqref{mdr}, as was originally discussed in~\cite{Girelli:2006fw}.